Latest posts by Eaton Miller (see all)

 BTU refers to the heat output of your unit.
 This means that the higher BTU of the grill, the higher levels of heat it can produce.
 However, having high BTU doesn’t automatically qualify the unit as the best choice because you also have to consider its cooking size.
 If the BTU level is too low for the size, then the grill may not produce enough heat to cook the food the way you want.
 While having too high BTU for a small cooking area can often generate too much heat and overcook your food and nobody also wants that.

 So when you shop for a gas grill, you should definitely check its BTU rating and do a bit of calculating.
 The BTU/AREA rating determines how your grill efficiently distributes heat throughout its cooking surface over a specific unit of area.
-Ideally, a gas grill with 80 to 100 BTUs per square inch can pretty much handle all your grilling needs while 60 to 80 BTUs are more than enough for an infrared grill.
+Ideally, a gas grill with 80 to 100 BTUs per square inch, or close to that heat ratio range, has good heat efficiency and can pretty much handle all your grilling needs.
+While 60 to 80 BTUs are more than enough for an infrared grill.

 In addition, having a precise control on your grill’s temperature can make a difference to the taste and success of your cooking.
 Cooking meats directly at high heat for too long will shrink its proteins, thus, leaving us with a hard and dry meat.
 So, gas grills, excluding portable ones, are recommended to have a minimum of 2 burners.
 This will allow you to create a 2-zone setup for direct and indirect cooking.
 Or if you have more burners, which is a plus, you can have low, medium and high heat zones for your cooking.